Quick and Clever Halloween Centerpieces

 Make a bewitching centerpiece with black-and-orange pumpkins.
 Carve out a large pumpkin to hold a vase.
 Spray-paint your pumpkins with a black matte-finish paint.
 Once dry, scrape away the painted surface in lines or in the form of a sunflower or another design.

-Make a pretty, simple statement on your table with paper pumpkins.
+If you're looking for a simple Halloween centerpiece idea for your table, look no further.
+Make a pretty, sweet statement on your table with paper pumpkins.
 Cut strips to equal width and secure the ends with brads.
 Fan out to form a pumpkin.
 For the stem, paint a wine cork to match your paper.
 Coordinating ribbon and glitter stickers offer extra bling.

 Candleholder Goblets Display